 Burglary Deterrents and Home Security

-As experts in burglary prevention and home security we want to ensure our customers are informed on how best to protect themselves and their property against a break-in.
+As experts in burglary prevention and home security we want to ensure our customers are informed on how best to deter burglars and protect themselves and their property against a break-in.

 Your belongings may mean a lot to you but to an intruder they’re just a way of making quick and easy cash.
 A burglar can strike at any time day or night but most burglaries can be prevented by taking steps to ensure your home is secure.

-Most burglars are opportunists and in 3 out of 10 burglaries access is gained through an open door or window.
+Most burglars are opportunists, with 3 out of 10 burglaries gaining access through an open door or window.
 Burglars love it when you make their job easier for them.
-The following steps will make it harder for them and in turn more likely that they will avoid your property.
+The following steps will help you know how to scare burglars away and make it harder for them to gain entry!

 Ensure your Locks are British Standard

-Insurance companies will specify that your property must be fitted with British Standard locks on your doors and windows.
-After a break-in has occurred you may wish to claim on your home insurance in order to cover the costs of the damage caused by an intruder but by not meeting the requirements initially set by your home insurance provider you may run the risk of invalidating your insurance.
+Along with deterrent benefits, some insurance companies can specify that your property must be fitted with British Standard locks on your doors and windows.
+After a break-in has occurred, you may wish to claim on your home insurance in order to cover the costs of the damage caused by an intruder but by not meeting the requirements initially set by your home insurance provider you may run the risk of invalidating your insurance.

 What are British Standard locks?